It’s that time of year again. No, we’re not talking about the holidays. We’re talking about the dreaded winter moth.

 Horticultural oil is a pest control product that suffocates the eggs and larvae of moths and other pests.

-To use it, you’ll need to mix it with water according to the directions on the label.
-Then, you’ll want to spray it on the trees and shrubs that are infested with the pests.
+To use it, mix it with water as directed on the label.
+Then you will want to spray it on the trees and shrubs infested with the pests.

 Make sure to spray in tree crevices and under tree bark, as that’s where the eggs are typically found.
-You’ll also want to be sure to spray the trunk and branches of the tree, as caterpillars can climb up and cause damage.
+You’ll also want to spray the tree’s trunk and branches, as caterpillars can climb up and cause damage.

-Horticultural oil is a safe and effective moth infestation treatment, and it’s something you can use yourself without having to call in a professional.
+Horticultural oil is a safe and effective treatment for moth infestations, and you can use it yourself without calling a professional.

 4. Natural Predators

-There are a few different natural predators that go after these pests.
+There are several natural predators that prey on these pests.

-One of the most common is parasitic wasps.
-Some species of wasps will lay their eggs inside the moth caterpillar.
+One of the most common is the parasitic wasp.
+Some wasp species lay their eggs inside the caterpillar of a moth.
 Once the eggs hatch, the wasp larvae start eating the winter moth larvae from the inside out.

 Another option is to introduce or encourage predators into your garden, like birds and ground beetles.
-These guys will help keep the snow moth population under control without you having to lift a finger.
+These natural predators will help keep the snow moth population under control without you having to lift a finger.

 5. Tree Banding

 One of the most effective ways to prevent the caterpillars from causing damage is tree banding.
-This involves wrapping a sticky band around the trunk of the tree, which prevents the hatching caterpillars from climbing up.
+This involves wrapping a sticky band around the tree trunk to prevent hatching caterpillars from climbing up.

-You can buy tree bands, or you can make your own by coating strips of cloth or paper with a sticky substance.
+You can buy bands for trees, or you can make your own by coating strips of cloth or paper with a sticky substance.
 However, this method won’t work if the moths are already high up in the tree.

-This method also works great to control fall and spring cankerworms.
+This method also works great for controlling fall and spring cankerworms.

 6. Soapy Water